keboola/connection-docs/storage/tables/index.md

 Table Snapshots are useful when **experimenting** with extractors or transformations, or generally when **refactoring** your project: you can create a copy of your output table, experiment a little, and then compare the new output table with the original one to make sure your output remained the same.
-They can also be used as a workaround to renaming tables; it is not available yet.
+They can also be used as a workaround to renaming tables; however, this feature is not available yet.